bjkayani/2wd-robot-motor-driver/README.md

-# 2wd-robot-controller
+# 2WD Robot Motor Driver

- Simple Controller for 2WD Robot
+ A generic motor driver code for a 2WD holonomic robot.